 U.S. Small Business Administration Assistance & Guidance

 SBA Economic Injury Disaster Loan (EIDL) small business owners are eligible to apply for an Economic Injury Disaster Loan advance of up to $10,000.
 The SBA’s Economic Injury Disaster Loan program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
 The loan advance will provide economic relief to businesses that are currently experiencing a temporary loss of revenue.
-Funds will be made available within three days of a successful application, and this loan advance will not have to be repaid.
+If you did not apply for an SBA Economic Injury Disaster Loan (EIDL loan) in 2020, there is additional money in the legislation to fund new loans.

 Other Money resources